kashh56/NLP-Task-Sentiment-Analysis/README.md

 Sentiment Analysis Web App and EDA  😃
 =============================

 Welcome to the Sentiment Analysis EDA and  Web App built with Streamlit!
-This app performs sentiment analysis on input text using Natural Language Processing (NLP) techniques and SpaCy's pre-trained models. 🚀
+This app performs sentiment analysis on input text using Natural Language Processing (NLP) techniques . 🚀

 Project Overview 📊
 -------------------